FuchsiaOS/FuchsiaOS-docs-zh_CN/reference/fidl/bindings/rust-bindings.md

 expand to an exhaustive match.
 This is useful for discovering missing cases.

-When a FIDL message containing a union with an unknown variant is decoded into `JsonValue`, `JsonValue::validate` returns `Err(ordinal, data)` where `ordinal` is the unknown ordinal and `data` contains the raws bytes and handles.
+When a FIDL message containing a union with an unknown variant is decoded into `JsonValue`, `JsonValue::is_unknown()` returns true.

-Encoding a union with an unknown variant writes the unknown data and the original ordinal back onto the wire.
+Flexible unions have a custom `PartialEq` to make unknown variants behave like
+NaN: they do not compare equal to anything, including themselves.
+See [RFC-0137:
+Discard unknown data in FIDL][rfc-0137] for background on this decision.

 [Strict][lang-flexible] unions fail when decoding an unknown variant.
-[Flexible][lang-flexible] unions that are [value][lang-resource] types fail when decoding an unknown variant with handles.
+[Flexible][lang-flexible] unions succeed when decoding an unknown variant, but fail when re-encoding it.

 ### Tables {#types-tables}